-The INFJ has a desire to truly understand.
+The INFJ personality type has a desire to truly understand.
 It’s not enough to just learn by rote, we need to know how all the pieces of a given problem fit together and what those connections mean within the context of the whole using intuition.

 Failing frequently, without apparent improvement may not be a particularly efficient way to learn.
 Repeated failures could signal a lack of aptitude and potential to both the student and the teacher imparting the knowledge.
 The fault however may not necessarily be found in the failure itself.
 This could be a result of not being able to comprehend a given concept, rather than a failure to understand it.